 COMMON TYPES OF NEURO DISEASES

 Neurological diseases affect people of all ages.
 Many types are often thought of as being synonymous with aging; however, while a potential risk factor, aging is not a true cause of neurological disease.

 According to a WHO report (2006), approximately 55% of the most common non-transmissible neurological diseases are cerebrovascular, 12% are a form of dementia and close to 8% comprise of epilepsy and migraine disorders respectively.
 The rest have a relatively low incidence rate, which have seen an increase in years following the report.

 In this series, we discuss a range of neurological diseases.
-This includes dementia, cerebrovascular diseases and demyelinating diseases, infectious diseases that affect the nervous system, as well as tumors, seizures, secondary neuro syndromes and malnutrition diseases.
+This includes dementia, cerebrovascular diseases and demyelinating diseases, infectious diseases that affect the nervous system, as well as tumors, secondary neuro syndromes and malnutrition diseases.

 Links to each article are as follows: